mrmgee/dev-drivengarage2/src/services/repair-maintenance/general-repair/index.md

 isHome: 1
 sectionCont:
   - pattern: sec-2col-pos1
-    title: We don’t just do the flashy stuff.
+    title: We’re specialists in classic cars, muscle cars and old schools.
     subtitle:
     image: ./src/_images/89_Grand_Wagoneer-LS-side-top.jpg
     altText: 89 Grand Wagoneer LS side top
     position:
-    text: Basic repairs to classic cars are our specialty.
-We can diagnose, repair and get you back to cruising in no time.
+    text: Don’t trust handing your keys to a shop littered with Prius(s) (or is it Priii?) - bring it to the folks that know classics, muscle cars and old schools.
+It’s a rare occasion you’ll find a Honda in our shop (though some of our customer love us so much they force us to work on their daily drivers as well).
     slidelayout:
   - pattern: sec-2col-pos1
-    title: Oil changes, Tune ups, Preventative care.
+    title: We speak carburetors, timing, and the like.
     subtitle: Tuned to perform
     image: ./src/_images/65_Mustang_quick_service.jpg
     altText: 65 Mustang quick service
     position:
-    text: Don’t trust handing your keys to a shop littered with Prius(s) (or is it Priii?) - bring it to the folks that know classics, muscle cars and old schools.
-It’s a rare occasion you’ll find a Honda in our shop (though some of our customer love us so much they force us to work on their daily drivers as well).
+    text: Most shops will shy away from your classic - but we can get you back up and running in no time with the tools, expertise and facility to tackle any issue with your classic.
     CTAlabel: Let's Go >
     slidelayout: 1
   - pattern: sec-tips
-    title: The right oil matters
+    title: Experience matters
     image: ./src/_images/66_Chevelle03.jpg
     altText: 66 Chevelle engine
     bkgImage: ./src/_images/70_Mustang01_green_lights.jpg
-    text: We use oil specially formulated for your old school engine.
-Did you know the EPA mandated the removal of zinc additives from most motor oils?
-This means that the stuff the Quickee lube sells is bad for your classic car - it needs that Zinc to keep the cam and lifters alive.
-We use only high quality zinc enhanced oils for most classic cars.
+    text: Just like doctors - we are specialists.
+We have the experience, knowledge and tools to diagnose issues with your classic car quickly.
+Nothing against shops that work on modern cars - they may have an old guy in the back that knows his stuff - but we do this every day.
     slidelayout:
+  - pattern: sec-2col-pos2
+    title: Diagnosis is key
+    subtitle: Tuned to perform
+    image: ./src/_images/69_Custom_S_engine_cu.jpg
+    altText: 69 Custom S engine detail
+    position: 0px 0px
+    text: Battery keeps going dead?
+Could be the alternator, regulator or another component drawing power.
+    slidelayout: 1
   - pattern: sec-cost
     title: What's the cost?
     subtitle: